Gnank801/Chat-Server/readme.md

 ## Feedback

-Working on this assignment was a unique learning experience.
+Working on this project was a unique learning experience.
 We enjoyed the challenge of building a multithreaded chat server from scratch, and it let us valuable lessons about design, synchronization, and debugging.
-For future assignments, more detailed stress testing guidelines would be helpful.
+For future projects, more detailed stress testing guidelines would be helpful.